whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

 ### User Stories (Optional)
 #### Story 1
-As a cluster administrator, I can set the loadbalancer settings when creating a cluster.
-Set the type of loadbalancer external or internal and indicate the external address.
+As a cluster administrator, I can configure the loadbalancer when creating a cluster.
+If I set the type of loadbalancer to external, I can provide the external address in configuration.
 #### Story 2
-As a cluster administrator, I can change the loadbalancer settings on a running cluster
+As a cluster administrator, I can change the loadbalancer settings on a running cluster.

 ### Risks and Mitigations
-The `leader.telekube.local` address will not point to the master node.
+As the `leader.telekube.local` domain will not point to a master node, the applications using this address should be updated accordingly.
 If any applications use this address, they should be changed accordingly.

 ## Design Details